ITM/PTTI Call for Abstracts

 Dr. Nathan Barnwell, NIWC Pacific

+The goal of this session is to foster dialogue between the precision timekeeping community and technologists developing and operating quantum networks.
 Precise timing is a critical requirement for emerging quantum networks and related science applications.
-However, these applications exhibit a wide range of timing requirements, with some relying on post-processing for timekeeping while others necessitate stringent synchronization of photon-arrival times at receiver nodes for advanced quantum communication tasks.
-We invite submissions that high-light the timing requirements of future quantum networks and other novel scientific applications.
-Of special interest are experiments and applications that may currently be constrained by traditional time transfer methods.
-We welcome contributions related to terrestrial, as well as space-based net-works, with a primary focus on their timing needs.
-Synchronization concepts that address the unique challenges of time transfer for quantum experiments are also of interest.
-The goal of this session is to foster dialogue between the timing community with well-established timing concepts, and the broader scientific and quantum network communities.
+These applications exhibit a wide range of timing requirements, with some relying on post-processing for timekeeping while others necessitate stringent synchronization of photon-arrival times for advanced quantum communication tasks.
+We invite submissions that highlight the timing requirements of future quantum networks and other novel scientific applications.
+Of special interest are experimental demonstrations of timekeeping for quantum networks, timekeeping and time distribution systems using quantum information resources, and novel applications that may currently be constrained by traditional time transfer methods.
+We welcome contributions related to terrestrial, as well as space-based networks, with a primary focus on their timing needs.
+Contributions related to timekeeping for quantum communications networks as well as timekeeping for distributed quantum computers and sensors are encouraged.
+Synchronization concepts that address the unique challenges and opportunities of time transfer for quantum experiments are also of interest.

 Session Chairs: